 Some tents are designed for sleeping in a hammock.
 So instead of sleeping on the warm ground, you can be suspended with airflow all around you.

-Of course, you can always opt to set up a hammock between two trees.
-Just make sure they are big enough to support the weight of you and your gear.
+Of course, you can always set up a hammock between two trees.
+Just ensure they are big enough to support your weight and gear.

 Some tents have darkroom technology designed to block 90% of sunlight.
 These tents are designed to keep the tent darker, so you can sleep longer without getting woken up by sunlight.